 Over a period of time culminating in the year 2000, community leaders, through the encouragement of Pottstown Borough Mayor Nancy, (Ann), Jones erected a memorial commemorating the site on a parcel of land near the location of the removal of these sacred remains.
 The property was donated to the Borough by the O’Connor family, (owners of Humphrey’s Flag Company).
 On May 6, 2000, the community gathered to dedicate and honor the memory of the souls once laid to rest at this site.
 The site consists of a Sonorous Boulder relocated from a nearby glacial field, known as Ringing Rocks Park, marked with a plaque simply stating that “In this vicinity in the year 1759 Borough workers unearthed a Native American Burial Ground.
 IN THEIR MEMORY WE DEDICATE THIS SITE.
 MAY 6, 2000”.

-The burial site has become untended at times and in the year 2010 a young man by the name of Michael Yacovelli, (Guyer), encouraged by a local resident who occasionally cleared the site of debris and weeds, took to improve the site for his Eagle Scout project.
+In 2010 a young man by the name of Michael Yacovelli, (Guyer), encouraged by a local resident who occasionally cleared the site of debris and weeds, took to improve the site for his Eagle Scout project.
 A pergola and bench were designed, built, stained, and erected as well as plantings native to the area.
 Unfortunately the plants have not survived as they were intended to be represented and the site went untended again.

 The plot of land that represents the burial ground is not impressive by any standards, it sits at an intersection of roadways that include a heavily traveled road, (Industrial Highway), and a one way street that culminates at the intersection.
 There is a quaint family bar, (Franky and Johnnies) at one corner and the Humphrey’s Flag Company north of the property that the site is located on.